Back to Blog

 Key Insight

-First Normal Form (1NF): We extract the chaotic, flat spreadsheet data and design a relational PostgreSQL schema using Prisma ORM.
-We separate customers, orders, and inventory into distinct tables connected by strict foreign keys.
+Enforcing First Normal Form (1NF): We extract the chaotic, flat spreadsheet data and architect a strict relational PostgreSQL schema utilizing an ORM like Prisma or Drizzle.
+We atomize the data—separating customers, historical orders, and active inventory into distinct tables connected by unbreakable foreign keys.
+This permanently ends data duplication.

 1